CHARM Pre-Commercial Procurement project (PCP)

 - Phase 2: Prototype

 - Phase 3: Pre-production testing

 As the project would like to share their knowledge, you can download the tender documents of phase 1 (ZIP, 1,36 MB) and the tender documents of phase 2 (ZIP, 1,29 MB).
-Phase 2 is currently being executed and is expected to be finalised in February 2016.
+Phase 3 is finalised in August 2017.

 The CHARM consortium – funded by the European Commission - has €2.8M available to fund research and development projects.
-Please see the website Innovate UK for more information.
+Please see the website European Commission for more information.